Eero $299 vs Deco $249 vs Orbi $699 — Mesh WiFi 2026

 1. ASUS AiMesh AX6000

 The ASUS AiMesh is the engineering sweet spot: enterprise-grade performance accessible to home users.
-The WiFi 6 standard delivers genuine speed improvements over WiFi 5 (especially on newer devices), but the real differentiator is ASUS's legendary reliability.
-These routers just work—minimum setup drama, rock-solid stability, excellent app control.
+The WiFi 6 standard delivers genuine speed improvements over WiFi 5 (especially on newer devices), but the real differentiator is ASUS's legendary reliability per ASUS's official AiMesh specs.
+These routers just work, minimum setup drama, rock-solid stability, excellent app control.

 - WiFi 6 standard (future-proof through 2030+)